-Kimpton is heading to Taipei and we couldn’t be more excited.
-We’ve had our sights set on Taipei, the vivacious capital of Ilha Formosa (Beautiful Island) and in 2018, we’ll be welcoming a hotel in its Da’an District.
+Kimpton has arrived in Taipei and we couldn’t be more excited.
+We’ve long had our sights set on Taipei, the vivacious capital of Ilha Formosa (Beautiful Island).
+Earlier this year we welcomed the Kimpton Da An Hotel into the fold—located in Taipei’s Da’an District, a walkable neighborhood buzzing with energy.

 Roughly the size of Maryland, the island lies 180 kilometers off the coast of southern China, at the intersection of diverse places, customs and peoples.